christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

     AARON](https://www.kurzweilcyberart.com/aaron/support.html). kurzweilcyberart.com.

 [^withdrawn]: The product was withdrawn in 2008, when the Kurzweil CyberArt
-    website announced it was no longer available for download (according to Wayback Machine records).
+    website announced AARON was no longer available for download (according to records from the Wayback Machine).

 [^whitney]: See the Whitney Museum's retrospective exhibition [Harold Cohen:
     AARON Feb 3–May 19,